All Insights

 For individual developers and small teams, this is a hygiene practice.
 For large organizations and critical systems, it's a requirement.
 For AI systems that may eventually operate autonomously in regulated environments, it's foundational.

-If you're building with AI and you haven't audited your permissions in the last 90 days, you almost certainly have sprawl.
+If you are building with AI and you have not audited your permissions in the last 90 days, you almost certainly have sprawl.
 Clean it now while you can.
-The technical sophistication isn't in the cleanup—it's in the discipline to maintain it.
+The technical sophistication is not in the cleanup.
+It is in the discipline to maintain it.